vsheg/intermediate-ml/content/7-bayesian/index.typ

 The main idea of this method is to assign the object to the class whose probability density is maximized in a given region.

+#margin[
+  The key insight of Bayesian classification is that we incorporate both prior knowledge (class probabilities) and observed evidence (likelihood) to make decisions.
+This matches human intuition - we often make judgments based on both our prior beliefs and new observations.
+]

 However, it's optimal only if we know the true distributions $p(y | x)$ or $p(y), p(x|y)$, which are unknown in practice.
 Overfitting occurs when the empirical estimations $hat(p)(y | x)$ or $hat(p)(y), hat(p)(x|y)$ are used.

 = Discriminative vs Generative Models